 Whether it’s a great wired or wireless pad, an official or third-party device, having a well-built, comfortable controller can really make the difference to your game.
 So it’s important you make the right choice.

 We’ve checked out the official Microsoft Xbox One and Elite pads, as well as the excellent Sony DualShock controller.
 But the likes of Scuf and Razer are all making decent alternatives if you’re looking to peacock with a funky design or just want a host of different buttons at your thumbs’ disposal.
+There’s also a new plucky upstart in town: Google.
+The tech giant recently announced Stadia, its Chrome and Google device game streaming platform, and to go along with it there’s a shiny multi-platform controller, too.
+We’re excited to pit this controller against the best of Microsoft and Sony once it launches later this year.

 But the biggest gamepad decision is about whether you favour the Xbox’s offset thumbstick design or the symmetrical PlayStation layout.
 There are die-hard fans in either camp, but for our money the offset design gives you the best balance between control and easy access to the buttons.